-News outlets are reporting that United Auto Workers (UAW) officials may soon order a strike at General Motors, Ford, or Stellantis.
-This situation raises serious concerns for autoworkers who may believe there is much to lose from a strike and who do not want to abandon their jobs.
+United Auto Workers (UAW) union officials have ordered a strike action covering at least 45 facilities of the “Big Three” American automakers: General Motors, Ford, and Stellantis.
+This situation raises serious concerns for autoworkers and other employees who may believe there is much to lose from a strike and who do not want to abandon their jobs.

 Autoworkers have the legal right to rebuff union officials’ strike demands, but it is important for them to know their rights before they do so.
 The Foundation believes employees should learn about their legal rights from independent sources and should not rely on what self-interested union officials tell them.
 For more than five decades, Foundation attorneys have worked in the courts and labor agencies to protect employees’ right to work in situations such as strikes.
 It is the nation’s premier organization exclusively dedicated to providing free legal assistance to employee victims of forced unionism abuses.